Skip to main content

 Relaxing with coffee, burning candle and book

-The term "menopause" can be daunting on its own, but couple it with the words "abnormal bleeding," and you may find the hair on the back of your neck standing up.
+The term "menopause" can be daunting on its own, but couple it with the words "abnormal bleeding" or "postmenopausal bleeding," and you may begin to feel overwhelmed by questions about what that means for your health.

 Menopause is a normal, physiological event that can occur naturally or be induced through medical interventions, such as surgery, pelvic radiation therapy, chemotherapy or systemic illness.
-Women are considered in menopause if they have not had a menstrual cycle for at least a year.
-With life expectancy of women increasing to up to age 80, women may spend more than one-third of their life beyond menopause.
+Women are considered in menopause once they have not had a menstrual cycle for one year.

 Is the return of bleeding normal?